Free Shipping Everyday!

 Temporary Solutions

-As a rentee, there are certain do’s and don’t’s that your renters may have in regards to redesigning your rental space.
+As a renter, there are certain do’s and don'ts that your landlord may have in regards to redesigning your rental space.
 In circumstances where permanent changes are not an option, it helps to know of some temporary solutions that will align with your design inspiration and your renter’s expectations.

 For lighting, you can often go with a plug in wall sconce in our mason jar lights.